 Fundamentally, you need to understand how real estate commissions are computed and paid if you want to negotiate real estate commissions successfully.
 A real estate commission is paid to a real estate broker or agent after a sale.
 It’s typically based on a certain percentage of the property’s final sale price or a fixed amount agreed upon by the agent and the client.

-The standard practice in many states is that the seller pays for all the real estate agent’s commissions on both sides of the transaction.
-The standard rate is typically fixed at 6% of the final sale price.
+The standard practice in many states is that the seller pays all the real estate agent’s commissions on both sides of the transaction.
+The usual rate is typically 6% of the final sale price.
 The common practice is for the buyer’s agent and the listing agent (seller’s agent) to split this amount.
-You can click here for more information about the common practices regarding real estate commissions.
+You can click here for more information about the standard practices regarding real estate commissions.

 Select Your Agent Carefully

-One of the first things you should do to successfully negotiate the commissions you pay out is to carefully select the listing agent you’re going to hire.
-You should interview as many as you can, but you should come up with a minimum of three prospective listing agents before selecting who will sell your residential real estate property.
-The critical qualification is that your listing agent should be highly familiar with your local real estate market.
+One of the first things you should do to negotiate the commission you pay out successfully is to carefully select the listing agent you will hire.
+You should interview as many as you can.
+Still, you should come up with a minimum of three prospective listing agents before selecting who will sell your residential real estate property.
+The necessary qualification is that your listing agent should be highly familiar with your local real estate market.

 Here are some of the things you should look for in a listing agent:

-If possible, practical knowledge and familiarity with your local real estate market, specifically your very own neighborhood where your property is located.
+If possible, practical knowledge and familiarity with your local real estate market, specifically your neighborhood where your property is located.

-They should have actual experience of selling properties with your local real estate market.
+They should have experience in selling properties with your local real estate market.